Skip to page content

 Is the sharing of PII outside the Department compatible with the original collection?
 If so, is it covered by an appropriate routine use in a SORN?
 If so, please describe.
 If not, please describe under what legal mechanism the program or system is allowed to share the PII outside of DOL.

 Yes.
-It is covered by System of Records Notice DOL/ESA-24.
-Authorization is documented within a Memorandum of Understanding (MOU) between OWCP/DLHWC and Harper, Rains, Knight & Company.
+It is covered by System of Records Notices: DOL/ESA-5, DOL/ESA-6, and DOL/ESA-30.
+Authorization is documented within a Memorandum of Understanding (MOU) and/or an Interconnectivity Security Agreement (ISA) between OWCP/DCMWC and the outside Agencies.

 How is the information shared outside the Department and what security measures safeguard its transmission?

-The information is shared via portable media (CD) and is encrypted with the DOL mandated encryption software.
+The information is shared via encrypted portable media (CD) with the DOL mandated encryption software or through direct connections.

 Privacy Impact Analysis